 When it is nearby, seeing Mars through a telescope is a spectacular sight.
-When it is at it farthest, the view is much less inspiring.
+When it is at its farthest, the view is much less inspiring.

-Although it’s our neighbour in space, the distance between Mars and Earth fluctuates massively over a two year period.
+Although it’s our neighbor in space, the distance between Mars and Earth fluctuates massively over a two-year period.
 At their closest, they can be just 35,000,000 miles (56 million km) apart.
-When they are on opposite sides of their respective orbits, Mars can be 250,000,000 miles (401 million km) apart.
+When they are on opposite sides of their respective orbits, Mars can be 250,000,000 miles (401 million km) away.

-You won’t be surprised to learn that the image of Mars 7x closer to us is spectacular compared to when it is at its most distant.
+You won’t be surprised to learn that the view you’ll get of Mars in your telescope when it’s 7x closer to us is spectacular compared to when it is at its most distant.